Sitecore/developer-portal/data/markdown/partials/integrations/blueprint-xm-cdp.md

 For those customers wanting to directly embed the CDP tracking tag into their web channel built using Sitecore XM, they can follow the Tagging Examples documentation to add JS tracking tag to your website: https://doc.sitecore.com/cdp/en/developers/sitecore-customer-data-platform--data-model-2-1/javascript-tagging-examples-for-web-pages.html

-The sequence diagram below shows data flow between the different systems to facilitate interaction data storage in Sitecore CDP.
+The sequence diagram below shows data flow between the different systems to facilitate interaction data storage in Sitecore SmartHub CDP.

-![Sequence diagram showing the flow of data between Sitecore XM & Sitecore CDP when directly embedding the JS tracker in the page header.][2]
+![Sequence diagram showing the flow of data between Sitecore XM & Sitecore SmartHub CDP when directly embedding the JS tracker in the page header.][2]

 #### Method B – Google Tag Manager Integration

 For those customers wanting  to directly embed the CDP tracking tag into their web channel built using Sitecore XM, they can follow the Tagging Examples documentation to add JS tracking tag to your website by using Google Tag Manager: https://sitecore.cdpknowledgehub.com/docs/how-to-send-data-to-boxever-via-google-tag-manager

-The sequence diagram below shows data flow between the different systems to facilitate interaction data storage in Sitecore CDP.
+The sequence diagram below shows data flow between the different systems to facilitate interaction data storage in Sitecore SmartHub CDP.

-![Sequence diagram showing the flow of data between Sitecore XM & Sitecore CDP when directly embedding the JS tracker via Google Tag Manager.][3]
+![Sequence diagram showing the flow of data between Sitecore XM & Sitecore SmartHub CDP when directly embedding the JS tracker via Google Tag Manager.][3]

 #### Method C – Server-side Integration

-For those customers wanting to integrate with Sitecore CDP from the server-side, the best approach is to make use of the Stream API to send those requests.
+For those customers wanting to integrate with Sitecore SmartHub CDP from the server-side, the best approach is to make use of the Stream API to send those requests.
 To start that process you will need to request and Browser ID and then ensure you send that ID with all future requests to ensure the session details are recorded correctly.
 This is the same approach that is used when integrating a Mobile App to the CDP, and is documented here: https://sitecore.cdpknowledgehub.com/docs/mobile-app-tagging-overview.

 The sequence diagram below shows data flow between the different systems to facilitate the request of the Browser ID and subsequent event messages.

-![Sequence diagram showing the flow of data between Sitecore XM & Sitecore CDP when integrating the tracker server-side.][4]
+![Sequence diagram showing the flow of data between Sitecore XM & Sitecore SmartHub CDP when integrating the tracker server-side.][4]

 ###	Marketer Usage
-Once the tracking beacon is included on your web channel, it will start to send usage data back to Sitecore CDP.
-As a marketer there is no further configuration required, since, as your users interact with your web channel, you will automatically see the data making its way into Sitecore CDP.
+Once the tracking beacon is included on your web channel, it will start to send usage data back to Sitecore SmartHub CDP.
+As a marketer there is no further configuration required, since, as your users interact with your web channel, you will automatically see the data making its way into Sitecore SmartHub CDP.

 ## Use Case #2: Identify returning visitors and merge current session data with historical session data
 A CDP allows for experiences that leverage it to Identify the users interacting with them.
 This enables the user’s session details to be tied back to a known account in the CDP and facilitates sessions on different devices to be tied back to the same user, giving a true account of that user’s activities across all channels.